-Constellations is pleased to welcome Space ISAC as a regular contributor sharing information about real-world cybersecurity and other threats to space systems around the world.
+Constellations is pleased to have Space ISAC as a regular contributor sharing information about real-world cybersecurity and other threats to space systems around the world.
 Learn more about ISACs including Space ISAC.

 Space ISAC logo Space ISAC logo